facile-it/mongodb-bundle/docs/Contributing.md

 ## Development Environment

 We like a lot Docker and Make.

-We use the former and `docker-compose` to set up and insulated, reproducible development environment.
+We use`docker-compose` to set up and insulated, reproducible development environment.
-The latter helps us to define a lot of shortcuts.
+Make helps us to define easy-to-use build targets.

 Run `make usage` or just `make` inside the project folder to get a list of available targets.